Filpill/blog-web/content/projects/hugo.md

 # Process

-I will provide some general guidance as to how this website was developed:
+I will provide some general guidance as to how this website was developed, although this guidance should be adapted accordingly according to the OS being used.

 ## Github Repositories